-- 1. Fighting, contributing to a fight or threatening another student (Law enforcement will be contacted) - 2.
-Committing assault and/or battery (Law enforcement will be contacted) - 3.
+- other student (Law enforcement will be contacted) - 2.
+Committing assault and/or battery - (Law enforcement will be contacted) - 3.
 Extorting and/or blackmailing a student (Law enforcement will be contacted) - 4.
 Committing extreme misconduct - 5.
-Committing a theft and/or possession of stolen property of less than \$50 - (Law enforcement will be contacted) 6.
-Committing vandalism of less than \$50 - (Law enforcement will be contacted) 7.
-Smoking or possessing tobacco products or related - objects 8.
-Committing sexual harassment - (Law enforcement will be contacted) 9.
-Possessing a weapon or look-a-like weapon that - does not violate state law 10.
-Brandishing a weapon (Law enforcement will be contacted) 11.
-Using profane/disrespectful language or gesturing in - profane or disrespectful manner at staff member 12.
-Aiding, abetting or concealing any of above misbehaviors means punishment as principal partici- - 13.
+Committing a theft and/or possession of stolen property of less than \$50

+6. Committing vandalism of less than \$50

+- 7. Smoking or possessing tobacco products or related objects - 8.
+Committing sexual harassment

+- 9. Possessing a weapon or look-a-like weapon that does not violate state law - 10.
+Brandishing a weapon (Law enforcement will be contacted) - 11.
+Using profane/disrespectful language or gesturing in profane or disrespectful manner at staff member - 12.
+Aiding, abetting or concealing any of above misbehaviors means punishment as principal participant - 13.
 This list of offenses is not all inclusive.

-- Enforcement procedures - 1.
-An administrator will confer with the appropriate staff member and take the proper action. - 2.
+- staff member and take the proper action. - 2.
 If warranted, the student will be removed immediately from school and the parent/guardian will be notified. - 3.
 If appropriate, the administrator will contact law enforcement authorities. - 4.
 The staff member and administrator will follow established due process procedures. - 5.
 The student will make restitution in all cases for which it is appropriate.